Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

 \subsection{Randomized rounding}

 The renormalized \textsc{MaxQP SDP} \eqref{equ:maxqpsdp} arises as a convex relaxation of an important quadratic optimization problem \eqref{eq:maxqp}.
 However, the optimal solution $X^\sharp$ is typically not of the form $|x \rangle \! \langle x|$, with $x \in \left\{ \pm 1 \right\}^n$.
-Goemans and Williamson \cite{Goemans1995} pioneered randomized rounding techniques that allow for converting $X^\sharp$ into a cut $x^\sharp$ that is close-to optimal.
-However, their rounding techniques rely on the underlying matrix bein entrywise positive and a more delicate analysis is required to derive analogous results for broader classes of matrices.
+Goemans and Williamson \cite{Goemans1995} pioneered randomized rounding techniques that allow for converting $X^\sharp$ into a cut $x^\sharp$ that is close to optimal.
+However, their rounding techniques rely on the underlying matrix being entrywise positive and a more delicate analysis is required to derive analogous results for broader classes of matrices.
 We will now follow the analysis of~\citep{Alon2006} to do the randomized rounding for the $\infty\to 1$ norm.
 First, let us make the connection between this norm and the \textsc{MaxQP SDP} clearer.
 Let $A$ be a real matrix and define

-It is easy to see that for two binary vectors $x,y\in \{\pm1\}^n$ we have $\langle x\oplus y,A' x\oplus y\rangle=2\langle x,Ay\rangle$.
-This immediately shows that $2\|A\|_{1\to\infty}=\max_{z\in \{\pm 1\}^{2n}}\langle z,A'z\rangle$, which is an instance of \textsc{MaxQP SDP}.
-We will now show that the rounding procedure is stable, i.e.\ randomized rounding of an approximately feasible, approximately optimal point, such as the ones outputted by the quantum algorithm, still result in a good binary vector for approximating this norm.
+It is easy to see that for two binary vectors $x,y\in \{\pm1\}^n$ we have $\langle x\oplus y|A'| x\oplus y\rangle=2\langle x|A|y\rangle$ (with a slight abuse of notation, we also use the bra-ket notation for inner products of unnormalized vectors).
+This immediately shows that $2\|A\|_{1\to\infty}=\max_{z\in \{\pm 1\}^{2n}}\langle z|A'|z\rangle$, which is an instance of \textsc{MaxQP}.
+We will now show that the rounding procedure is stable, i.e.\ randomized rounding of an approximately feasible, approximately optimal point, such as the ones outputted by the quantum algorithm, still results in a good binary vector for approximating this norm.
 We strengthen the stability of the rounding even further by showing that rounding with a truncated Taylor expansion of the solution is still good enough, saving runtime.
 The rounding procedure is described in Algorithm~\ref{alg:rounding}.

-\begin{prop} Let $A$ be a real matrix and $H^\sharp$ be such that $\rho^\sharp = \exp (-H^\sharp)/\mathrm{tr}(\exp (-H^\sharp))$ is an $\epsilon$-approximate solution to the renormalized \textsc{MaxQPSDP} for $A'$ \eqref{equ:maxqpsdp} with value $\alpha^\sharp = \mathrm{tr} \left( A \| A \|^{-1} \rho^\sharp \right)$.
+\begin{prop} Let $A$ be a real matrix and $H^\sharp$ be such that $\rho^\sharp = \exp (-H^\sharp)/\mathrm{tr}(\exp (-H^\sharp))$ is an $\epsilon$-approximate solution to the renormalized \textsc{MaxQPSDP} for $A'$ \eqref{equ:maxqpsdp} with value $\alpha^\sharp = \mathrm{tr} \left( A' \| A' \|^{-1} \rho^\sharp \right)$.
 Then, the (random) output $x=(x_1\oplus x_2) \in \left\{ \pm 1 \right\}^{2n}$ of Algorithm~\ref{alg:rounding} can be computed in $\tcO (ns)$-time and obeys

 where $\gamma=2/\pi$ for $A$ p.s.d. and $4/\pi-1$ else. \end{prop}